Whole-body motion planning and safety-critical control for aerial manipulation

 \section{Safety-Critical Controller}

-This section presents a safety-critical controller that tracks the desired trajectories of both the multirotor and the robot arm, subject to two safety constraints.
-The first constraint enforces propeller-thrust limits: when $\boldsymbol{q_t}$ is substantially far from the current pose $\boldsymbol{q}$, the required control effort can drive one or more rotor thrust beyond their physical bounds.
+This section presents a safety-critical controller subject to two safety constraints.
+The first constraint enforces propeller-thrust limits: when $\boldsymbol{q_t}$ is substantially far from the current pose $\boldsymbol{q}$, the required control effort can drive one or more thrust beyond their physical bounds.
 The second constraint enforces instantaneous collision avoidance.
 This addresses cases where tracking errors between $(\boldsymbol{q}, \boldsymbol{\theta})$ and $(\boldsymbol{q_t}, \boldsymbol{\theta_t})$ arises due to limited control authority, even when the planned global path is collision-free.
-As depicted in Fig. \ref{FIG: Diagram}, the proposed controller is divided into two sequences: outer- and inner-loop control laws.
+Our controller is divided into outer- and inner-loop control laws.